Student Design Competition

 All other teams Participation Bonus$500

-*The first place teams will be required to present their projects at the National Student Design Competition to be held at WEFTEC 2024 in New Orleans, Louisiana.
+*The first place teams will be required to present their projects at the National Student Design Competition to be held at WEFTEC 2025 in Chicago, Illinois.

 SIGNIFICANT SUBMITTAL ITEMS AND DATES